d99kris/nchat/README.md

 Third-party Libraries
 ---------------------
-nmail is primarily implemented in C++ with some parts in Go.
+nchat is primarily implemented in C++ with some parts in Go.
 Its source tree includes the source code of the following third-party libraries:

 - [apathy](https://github.com/dlecocq/apathy) -